armory3d/armory_docs/essentials/optimize.md

 - Enable `Armory Project - Minimize Data`
 - Enable `Armory Project - Asset Compression`
 - Disable `Armory Project - Compiler Inline`
+- If unused, disable `Armory Project - Audio`

 Inspect `Armory Render Path` to ensure features which are not in use are off.
 Disabling particles, skinning, shadows, decals, translucency or certain post-processing features will bring the size further down.

 Use `Armory Exporter - Publish` to export the project.
 This will allow to perform DCE (dead code elimination).

 For Krom/HTML5 targets, use a tool like [jscompress.com](https://jscompress.com/) to further minimize `krom.js`/`kha.js` files.
-Default scene containing a single cube should fit into 349KB/88KB(zip) using a low forward path.
+Default scene containing a single cube should fit into 290KB/71KB(zip) using a low forward path.

 Armory supports multiple physics engines - see [oimo_module](https://github.com/armory3d/oimo_module).